devj3ns/jensbecker.dev/README.md

 The following tech stack was used to build this website:

-Next.js
-TypeScript
-Tailwind
-ContentLayer
+🔹Next.js

+🔹TypeScript

+🔹Tailwind

+🔹ContentLayer

+Hosted on vercel 🔺

 # Contributing

 We welcome contributions from the community!
 If you would like to contribute to our projects, please follow these guidelines:

-Fork this repository
+🔹Fork this repository
-Create a new branch for your feature or bug fix
+🔹Create a new branch for your feature or bug fix
-Make your changes and commit them with descriptive commit messages Push your changes to your fork
+🔹Make your changes and commit them with descriptive commit messages 🔹Push your changes to your fork
-Submit a pull request to this repository with a detailed description of your changes
+🔹Submit a pull request to this repository with a detailed description of your changes

 # Contact Us